ChanceQZ/personal-website/content/publication/China-Roadside-Noise-Barrier-Data/index.md

 ---
-title: "Deep Roof Refiner: A detail-oriented deep learning network for refined delineation of roof structure lines using satellite imagery"
+title: "Vectorized dataset of roadside noise barriers in China using street view imagery"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here